usfm-bible/tcdocs/grammar/UsxChangesSummary.md

 ## Most attribute checking removed from schema

 The USX 3.0 schema had many rules about attributes that made the schema stricter than the new USX 3.1 schema.
 Unknown attributes will not cause problems for tools processing USX,

+# Appendix A - Styles that were added and later Deprecated

+A couple of styles were added in earlier discussion by the USFM/USX committee, and were later deprecated as not being needed.
+These styles are unlikely to occur in any project data.

+# `efm` - Reference to caller of previous footnote in a study Bible

+This was initially added to be used in study Bible content like the existing `fm` marker, but later discussion decided the additional marker wasn't needed.

+# `t-s` and `t-e' - milestone markers

+Added milestone markers that were later deprecated.

-# Appendix A - Paratext 9.5 styles that are not in USX 3.1 schema
+# Appendix B - Paratext 9.5 styles that are not in USX 3.1 schema

 This appendix lists the styles in the Paratext 9.5 usfm_sb.sty stylesheet that are not included in the USX 3.1 schema to help anyone trying to determine why a style is not part of the schema.